Welcome to the home page for Garance Alistair Drosehn. I work as a Senior Systems Programmer at Rensselaer Polytechnic Institute, in Troy, NY.

 Music (CD's), books, programming, Macs (MacOS 10 in particular), Physics (lasers in particular), Archeology (Israeli in particular), and a number of other things as time permits.
 I generally run out of time long before I run out of interests.

 I'm particularly fascinated with programming languages.
-As of December 2015, the programming languages I'm the most interested in include: Ruby, RubyMotion (ruby for iOS, Android, and MacOS 10), Crystal-lang (a new compiled version of Ruby), D-lang, Clojure (a lisp-like functional programming language), and Apple's new Swift language (which is not the same as this Swift Parallel Scripting Language!).
+As of July 2017, the programming languages I'm the most interested in include: Ruby, RubyMotion (ruby for iOS, Android, and MacOS 10), Crystal-lang (a new compiled language, with syntax very similar to Ruby), D-lang, Elixir (a dynamic, functional programming language), and Apple's new Swift language (which is not the same as this Swift Parallel Scripting Language!).
 And if I had more time, there are more languages that I would look into.

 Favorite Bible passages: Daniel 2:28, with Job chapters 38 & 39 close behind.
 After that, Proverbs is always a good source of observations.